chiku/mjwm/README.md

                                 $XDG_DATA_DIRS/icons, and /usr/share/pixmaps.
                                 Icon file names would be absolute paths to icons in the specified directories.
+      --summary=type          The summary of the run.
+Acceptable values are short, normal and long.
+Defaults to normal.
       --help                  Show this help
       --version               Show version information
 ```